akshjswl/fsp-java/day3/day3.md

 ## what is the use of THIS keyword?
 If an instance have the same name as that of a local variable than the local variabloe tends tohide the instance variable.
 In order to resolve this name space collison we require the help of THIS keyword this is because the this keyword always reffers to the instance variable of the class.

+wap to display the use of THIS keyword